nilpunch/massive-ecs/README.md

 - Performance reference (PC, CPU i7-11700KF, RAM 2666 MHz):
   - 1000 entities, each with 150 components, can be saved 24 times in 6 ms.
     The 150 components include 50 components of 64 bytes, 50 components of 4 bytes, and 50 tags.
   - Need more entities or reduced overhead?
-Adjust components or savings per frame.
+Adjust components or saving amount.
     For example, 10000 entities with 15 components each can be saved 12 times in 2.3 ms.

 ### Addons